 Vitamin B12 deficiency is a relatively common issue and can be difficult to identify.
 If you are at a higher risk for this deficiency, talk to your physician.

-A problem with B12 deficiency is often easy to prevent or treat by simply ensuring that you get enough vitamin B12 in your diet, or by taking a B complex or B12 supplement.
+The physical and neurological symptoms of B12 deficiency are often easy to prevent or treat by simply ensuring that you get enough vitamin B12 in your diet, or by taking a B complex or B12 supplement.